 City Center Tax Increment Financing District

 Tax increment financing districts (TIF Districts) are a tool offered by the State of Vermont to stimulate economic development that might not otherwise occur.
 The City has received district designation in order to fund public infrastructure to create a vibrant, livable downtown for South Burlington.
-The Vermont Economic Progress Council (VEPC) has approved the City to retain 75 percent of increases in tax returns that would ordinarily go to the Education Fund and the City General Fund.
-These may be retained to finance infrastructure improvements.
-The TIF District Financing Plan was approved by the City Council on February 17, 2015 and VEPC on March 26, 2015.
-The TIF District Plan was adopted on August 27, 2012 and VEPC approved the application in July, 2013.
+The Vermont Economic Progress Council (VEPC) has approved the City TIF District.
+This allows the City to retain 75 percent of the increases (new) property tax revenues that would otherwise go to the Education Fund and the City General Fund.
+This portion of new revenues may be retained to finance infrastructure improvements.
+In 2021, VEPC approved a Substantial Change to the TIF District Plan.
+This updated the 2015 TIF District Financing Plan (approved by the City Council on February 17, 2015 and VEPC on March 26, 2015) and the 2012 TIF District Plan (adopted on August 27, 2012 and by VEPC in July, 2013).

 Neighborhood Development Area